rohitarrunachalam/mozhi/README.md

-# Sign-Language-Recognition
+# Mozhi
-AI Assistance Tool for Sign Language Conversion !
+An AI Assistance Tool for Sign Language Conversion !

 ### Table of Contents
 - [Overview](#Overview)